robjustice/a3driverutil/README.md

 # Usage
 ## Convert o65 binary and add/update to a SOS.DRIVER file

-The ca65 source file needs the comment in the 'TEXT' segment, and the code in the 'DATA' segment.
+To support the conversion procoess and, the ca65 source file needs the comment in the 'TEXT' segment, and the code in the 'DATA' segment.
 An example skeleton source file is shown below:
+(see examples in the Drivers folder)

    ```
            .setcpu "6502"